All Episodes

 They aren't.

-Um, but what you will see is gasoline prices that are about 50% higher than when he took office.
+But what you will see is gasoline prices that are about 50% higher than when he took office.

-Again, it's as uh consistent and part of that is just general inflation.
+Part of that is just general inflation.

-The government is spending money it doesn't have, uh, and as a result, there's just too much money, uh chasing too few goods, and then you throw on top of that all of his anti-energy policies, and it's a recipe for disaster.
+And then you throw on top of that all of his anti-energy policies, and it's a recipe for disaster.

-The courts and Congress have said you really aren't supposed to do this.
+The courts and Congress have said, you really aren't supposed to do this.

-You can't unilaterally grant debt forgiveness, and yet here he is making this massive bailout.
+And yet here he is making this massive bailout.

-And and who's on and who's on the hook for this?
+And who's on the hook for this?

 Taxpayers.